arichiardi/fonda/README.md

 After the loggers are called, the callbacks will be called.

-Fonda distinguishes between exceptions and [anomalies](https://github.com/cognitect-labs/anomalies/blob/master/src/cognitect/anomalies.cljc) errors
+Fonda distinguishes between exceptions and [anomalies](https://github.com/cognitect-labs/anomalies/blob/master/src/cognitect/anomalies.cljc) as errors.

-Anomalies are just data that define a recoverable "business" error, as opposed to JavaScript js/Error or Java Exception, which never meant to be caught and are usually caused by programming bugs.
+Anomalies are just data that define a recoverable "business" error, as opposed to a thrown JavaScript js/Error, Promise error or Java Exception, which never meant to be caught and are usually caused by programming bugs.

 By default, Fonda wraps the anomalies in a map with the key `:cognitect.anomalies/anomaly`.